‘Everyone knows how good Green Bay is’: 49ers zone in on Packers before NFC Championship

-SANTA CLARA (KRON) – Despite blowing out the Green Bay Packers in the regular season 37-8, the San Francisco 49ers are gearing up for the NFC Championship as if they’ve never seen them before.
+SANTA CLARA, Calif.
+(KRON) – Despite blowing out the Green Bay Packers in the regular season 37-8, the San Francisco 49ers are gearing up for the NFC Championship as if they’ve never seen them before.

 49ers’ head coach Kyle Shanahan spoke with reporters on Monday and explains this match up will be much different.